- 2.98k views

 - Top tips: Make sure to see the banana pulley system that takes you back to the olden days of Costa Rica at the on-site museum.
 The museum is closed on Mondays.
 Entrance is free for senior citizens.

-Taking scenic strolls do not make your stay any less than high-octane thrills.
-There are plenty of things to do in Costa Rica, and most of them will fill your senses just as any challenging adventure.
+As you can see, there are plenty of things to do in Costa Rica, and it is not just limited to taking scenic strolls or relaxing at beaches.
+Any activity in Costa Rica will fill your senses and offer an exciting adventure.
 Revel in the country’s splendid landscape and culture, and take home a pleasant memory of newfound friends and experiences.